pjotrp/once-only/README.md

 Relax with PBS!

+* A completed job does not get submitted again
+* A job already in the queue does not get submitted again

-Once-only makes a shell script run only once if the inputs don't change (in a functional style!).
+Once-only makes a program or script run only *once*, provided the inputs don't change (in a functional style!).
 This is very useful when running a range of jobs on a compute cluster or GRID.
 It may even be useful in the context of webservices.
 Once-only makes me much more relaxed running large jobs on compute clusters!
 If I make a mistake I don't need to rerun everything again.

 Instead of running a tool or script directly, such as